mknoxnv/ubuntu-slurm/README.md

 If necessary modify gres.conf to reflect the properties of this compute node. gres.conf.dgx is an example configuration for the DGX-1.
+Use "nvidia-smi topo -m" to find the GPU-CPU affinity.
 $ cp /storage/ubuntu-slurm/gres.conf /etc/slurm/gres.conf
 $ cp /storage/ubuntu-slurm/cgroup.conf /etc/slurm/cgroup.conf
 $ useradd slurm